AKiniyalocts/imgur-api/README.md

 # imgur-api
-An open sourced imgur api for Android.
-(WIP)
+An open sourced imgur api for Android. <b>This is very much still in alpha form, and things are subject to change drastically.
+Use at your own risk.</b>

-# Prerequisites
-You will need to go to <a href="https://api.imgur.com/">https://api.imgur.com/</a> and register an application to use anything in this library.
+PR's and Issues welcomed!

+For a more thorough example of this library being used, checkout the development branch of this <a href="https://github.com/AKiniyalocts/imgur-android/tree/development">repository</a>.

 # Plan
 Create a simple library mirroring the availble api endpoints from <a href="https://api.imgur.com/">imgur</a> for use in Android.
 We'll use <a href="http://square.github.io/retrofit/">Retrofit</a> to create our REST client, and then go from there.

+# Prerequisites
+Go to <a href="https://api.imgur.com/">https://api.imgur.com/</a> and register an application to use anything in this library.

 # Include in your project
 This project is under heavy development, because of this, only snapshots will be availble until a release client is ready.